-The Choosing Your program Fair, hosted by the Academic Advising & Career Centre (AA&CC) in early March each year in the Meeting Place, is an event at which representatives from various programs/departments at the University of Toronto Scarborough (UTSC) will promote their programs/departments and answer questions you may have about specific programs/departments.
+The Choosing Your program Fair, hosted by the Academic Advising & Career Centre (AA&CC) in early March each year, is an event at which representatives from various programs/departments at the University of Toronto Scarborough (UTSC) will promote their programs/departments and answer questions you may have about specific programs/departments.
 This tipsheet is intended to help you plan in advance so that you make the most of this event.

 Before the Event

 - You may want to review the Choosing Your Program On-line Guide to assist you in generating ideas around program options and considerations.

 - Generate a list of programs that might be of an interest to you.
 Conduct some research to find out what avenues of further work, professional and graduate school opportunities may be available to you.
 Consider reviewing our Program Specific Tipsheets to assist with identifying career options related to your programs of interest.

 - Clarify whether any of the programs that interest you are “limited” enrolment programs, as these have competitive admission requirements.

 - Research the programs and begin preparing a list of questions that you would like to ask at the Choosing Your Program Fair.
 These questions may focus on the admission process or program content, depending on the information that you have obtained through your research.